7th October 2015

 I will quote the pertinent part below:

 ‘I had been ill with pneumonia and sent to a centre just outside Bordeaux to recover.
 Eventually, my mother and father came to collect me, so we could catch a boat back to England.
-The little Citroen we had was absolutely crammed full of our belongings from the flat in Paris.
+The little Citroen we owned was absolutely crammed full of our belongings from the flat in Paris.
 I was amazed how much stuff they’d managed to fit in there.

 ‘On the way there, a storm struck, setting fire to the forest we were heading through.
 A burning tree fell in front of us.
 My father managed to swerve around it, but as he did I saw some children come out of the woods and head towards us.
 They were dirty from soot and smoke.
 My father just carried on going.
-I was going to shout at him to stop but I saw his eyes in the rear view mirror.
+I went to shout at him to stop but I saw his eyes in the rear view mirror.

 ‘He looked terrified.

 ‘I turned around in the seat and managed to get a glimpse out of the back window, through the stacks of boxes.

 ‘There was a man in the road behind us, flanked by children and lit up by the fire.
 A tall man, in a cloak, with an oval mask and antlers on his head, like a stag.